 The cells of the adrenal medulla

 The medullary cells are modified sympathetic neurons, which do not have an extension.
-They are, in turn, innervated by preganglionic cholinergic sympathetic neurons.
+They are, in turn, innervated by the preganglionic cholinergic sympathetic neurons.
 The cells of the adrenal medulla can, therefore, be regarded as an endocrine sympathetic ganglion as well.
 It is also called paraganglion suprarenale.

 The epiphysis also referred to as pineal gland or corpus pineale holds a special status among the endocrine organs.
 It actually is no gland at all, but rather a light-receptive neuroendocrine organ controlling the circadian rhythm as a part of the midbrain.
 Pineal cells, the pinealocytes, produce the hormone melatonin.
 The pinealocytes are surrounded by interstitial glial cells.

-Melatonin is formed from serotonin, its secretion increases in darkness and is slowed down in daylight.
+Melatonin is formed from serotonin, its secretion increases in the darkness and is slowed down in the daylight.
 Melatonin is also used for the treatment of insomnia and as an anti-jetlag pill in tablet form.
 It also serves as an antioxidant, protecting against oxygen radicals.

 Learning Table: Endocrine Glands and Their Main Hormones

 |Endocrine gland||Appropriate hormones||Chemical name||Effect|